feO2x/FileSystemAnalyzer/readme.md

 File System Analyzer will create a snapshot of the file system entries in the selected folder and store it in the underlying RavenDB database.
 While the snapshot is created, you can already view the processed results.
 Depending on the folder you choose, the analysis can take several minutes (many small files and folders decrease performance - I'm looking at you, `node_modules`).

-If you inspect an analysis, you have three views that you can access via the tabs at the top: use the explorer to drill down into the target folder.
+When you inspect an analysis, you have three tabs at the top: use the explorer to drill down into the target folder.
 Use the files and folders tabs to get flat access to all file system entries.
 The files tab also allows grouping over file extensions.

 ![Light Libraries Logo](/Design/explorer.png)